Smgruhn/grvezvault/README.md

 **A living vault of memory, noise, and ritual-coded visuals by Sheldyn Gruhn.**

-GRVEZVAULT is a dark, immersive portfolio site showcasing artistic works as relics stored in a vault rather than displayed in a gallery.
+GRVEZ VAULT is a dark, immersive portfolio site showcasing artistic works as relics stored in a vault rather than displayed in a gallery.
 The design emphasizes fragmentation, distortion, and the coexistence of multiple signal channels: Gizzy Graves, DMONIX, and The Murmur.

 ---